Back to Blog

 Thyroid dysfunction (~5–10% of RPL cases)

 Both hypothyroidism and hyperthyroidism affect implantation and early placental development.
-Subclinical hypothyroidism (TSH above 2.5 mIU/L) is now recognized as a possible RPL contributor, and many specialists treat to a TSH target below 2.5 in women with RPL.
+Subclinical hypothyroidism (TSH above 2.5 mIU/L) is now recognized as a possible RPL contributor, and most specialists treat to a TSH target below 2.5 mIU/L in women with RPL.
 Simple thyroid function testing (TSH, free T4) is included in all standard RPL workups.

 Other causes